Viking Glory: Construction

 The ship was ordered on April 5, 2017 and construction was started in China on September 3, 2018.
 The keel was landed on June 3, 2019.
 Nordic companion companies of the ship construction include Wärtsilä, Kone, Deltamarin and Almaco.
+Under construction, the working name for the ship was NB 488A.

-The ship was launched on January 26, 2021.
+The ship was launched on January 26, 2021 and delivered to Viking Line in December 2021.
 Viking Glory's first cruise was on March 1, 2022.

+The contract included an option for another ship, but Viking Line has not made any announcement about a possible sister ship.

 Naming contest

 In spring 2019 a naming contest was held for the ship, where the public could suggest a name for the new ship.
 Viking Line picked ten finalists from the suggestions, where the public could vote for their favourite.
+The finalists included names Arielle, Estelle, Glory, Lady, Mary, Panorama, Rose, Sophia, Stelle and Vista.
 The name of the ship was published on May 27, 2019.

+Lateness

+Viking Glory was originally supposed to start traffic in spring 2020.
+This was later moved to autumn 2020 and then again to spring 2021.
+Because of the COVID-19 pandemic starting from spring 2020, the delivery of the ship was moved to summer 2021.
+As the pandemic worsened the delivery was moved again to autumn 2021.
+On 26 January 2021 the delivery was moved to spring 2022.
+In the end the delivery was made almost two years late.

+Because of the lateness the budget for the ship increased from 194 million Euro to 225 million Euro.

+Viking Line is planning to seek compensation from the Xiamen Shipbuilding Industry dockyards because of the late delivery and overflow of the budget.

+According to Jan Hansen, CEO of Viking Line, Viking Glory was the longest and most difficult project in the history of the company.